Panda Review: Quick Expert Summary

 - Call blocker.
 Block unwanted calls.

-The app also has smartwatch connectivity for Wear OS watches, which is found in other antivirus apps like Bitdefender’s mobile app.
-It lets you remotely sound an alarm from your Android when you go out of range from your device.
+Like Bitdefender’s mobile app, Panda’s app also has smartwatch connectivity for Wear OS watches.
 It also allows you to take pictures on your Android using your smartwatch — something that Bitdefender’s app doesn’t offer.

 Overall, there are much better iOS antivirus apps out there, but Panda’s Android app is actually pretty good, with a great antivirus scanner and tons of intuitive features.

-Panda Dome’s customer support is one of the worst I’ve ever dealt with.
-They offer phone support, live chat, email support, an online knowledge base, and FAQ section, but they’re all pretty substandard.
-Live chat support is exclusive to the priciest plan, and even then, you’re likely to be kept waiting for minutes to get a response.
+Panda Dome’s customer support is a mixed bag.
+It has phone support, live chat, email support, a technical support forum, and an FAQ section, but most avenues of support are substandard.
+Live chat is exclusive to the priciest plan, and even then you’re likely to be kept waiting for a response.

 Email support is reserved for Panda Dome users only.
-You’ll have to take any pre-purchase inquiries to phone support, which isn’t exactly the most convenient way to get in touch with the support team.
+You’ll have to take any pre-purchase inquiries to phone support, which isn’t exactly the most convenient way to contact the support team.

-The email support was equally disappointing.
+The email support is worse, unfortunately.
 Firstly, it’s via a very long-winded and clunky online request form on Panda’s website.
-Secondly, the response to my query was very slow to come back, and when it did, none of my questions had been answered with any useful detail.
+Secondly, the response to my query was very slow to come and lacked any useful detail.
 Honestly, it seemed like the representatives didn’t really know what they were talking about, or that they couldn’t be bothered to answer my question properly — instead, they were just responding with FAQ links that didn’t fully answer my questions.

 Panda Dome Premium customers have 24/7 premium customer support as part of their upgraded package.
 This includes premium tech support that provides remote access for troubleshooting and resolving all manner of issues on your PC.
 Although a useful service, you’d hope you wouldn’t need that level of support very often, so I personally don’t feel the higher cost is warranted.
 And frankly, the level of support isn’t even that good (even customers paying the most have to deal with third-party support).

-Overall, I was extremely unimpressed with my customer support experience.
+Overall, I wasn’t impressed with my customer support experience.
 I was disappointed to find that Panda doesn’t offer live chat to anyone except Premium customers.
+And when I tried contacting Panda’s agents using the live chat option, I had to wait for 16 minutes to get an answer.
 This is a real shame considering live chat is one of the most popular and useful types of customer support.
-However, for its email and phone support to also be so unhelpful is pretty shocking.

 Panda Dome is a generally good antivirus and internet security suite.
 Its scanning engine worked well in my tests, blocking 100% of my spyware and ransomware samples and over 95% of the other malware samples I tested.